-Child development theory (Ellis, 2004) predicts early menarche in low quality socialdevelopmental childhood environments.
-We operationalized low quality environments as growing up in a non-regular family (with mother and stepfather, or only with mother), experience of an absent father figure, and low parental investment.
-As proposed by the model, early menarche should be associated with early sexual intercourse, but not with differences in sexual and mating behavior, such as greater number of partners or other aspects of sociosexuality.
-However, child development theory does not exclude the possibility that the family environment has a direct impact on sexual and mating behavior.
+Child development theory (CD-theory; Ellis, 2004) predicts early menarche in low-quality social-developmental childhood environments.
+We operationalized low-quality environments as growing up in a non-regular family (with mother and stepfather, or only with mother), experience of an absent father figure, and low parental investment.
+As proposed by the model, early menarche should be associated with early sexual intercourse, but not with differences in sexual and mating behaviour, such as greater number of partners or other aspects of sociosexuality.
+However, CD-theory does not exclude the possibility that the family environment has a direct impact on sexual and mating behaviour.
 It just underlines that timing of menarche is not an intervening factor in these relations.

-Table 1 describes the hypotheses derived from the four conditional evolutionarydevelopmental models in a short form.
-They were tested with both correlations and structural equation modeling of data obtained from a German internet sample of young women.
+Table 1 describes the hypotheses derived from the four conditional evolutionary-developmental models in a short form.
+They were tested with both correlations and structural equation modelling of data obtained from a German Internet sample of young women.